 Signs Of Sewer Line Problems

 - Puddles in the Yard.
 A leak may produce odd puddles in the yard.
 They will often appear in spots that have no corresponding cause.

 - Excess Greenery.
-Plants will use clogged sewer line line as fertilizer.
+Plants will use sewage from a clogged sewer line as fertilizer.
 In some cases, it’s even possible for tree roots to exploit micro fissures in the pipe and shoot roots into the interior of the pipe.
-Regardless, it will likely result in vegetation in your yard that is greener and healthier than the rest of the surrounding lawn.
+Regardless, it will likely result in vegetation that is greener and healthier than the rest of the surrounding lawn.